frc/frc.github.com/brand/reveal/README.md

 ```

 Note that the new default vertical centering option will break compatibility with slides that were using transitions with backgrounds (`cube` and `page`).
 To restore the previous behavior, set `center` to `false`.

+### Generator

+The demo presentation includes a generator for easily changing the configuration settings: http://frc.github.com/brand/reveal/#/11

 ### Dependencies